I built my own game engine and the games it powers — and reverse-engineer closed-source ones to make them more immersive. Without the source code.

 Prerelease-NMS wonder and mid-century sci-fi, blended with liminal spaces and a found-footage feel.
 The multiverse is the character — unstable, merging, alive.
 Presence and awe over progression — no XP, no checklists.

-The clip — Thallume — was a throwaway test: could UE5 evoke that prerelease-NMS feel using none of Hello Games' content or code?
-The real game looks and plays differently.
+The clip — Thallume — was a throwaway test from the game's UE5 chapter: could that prerelease-NMS feel be evoked using none of Hello Games' content or code?
+It could.
+The real game looks and plays differently — and it now grows on Multiverse Engine.
 Its HUD is built from scratch — a quiet nod to prerelease-NMS design principles.
 It stays out of your way.

-“The portal is where infinity becomes small enough to stand in front of.”
+“The portal is where infinity becomes small enough to perceive.”

 The multiverse is the character